-As we enter Q4 and another calendar year draws near, many fleets are about to enter what’s known as bid season.
-With private and public sector organizations putting a growing importance on making environmentally responsible decisions, institutions that hire fleets are looking more closely than ever at their supplier’s sustainability efforts.
+As we enter Q4 and another calendar year draws near, many fleets are about to enter what’s known as the "bid season."
+With private and public sector organizations putting a growing importance on making environmentally responsible decisions, institutions that rely on fleets for their transportation needs are looking more closely than ever at their supplier’s sustainability efforts.

 How do your sustainability credentials stack up?
 Here are five tips for fleets looking to improve upon their sustainability efforts to help win more bids.